 However, if you’re a little nervous, it’s perfectly fine to take it easy.
 If you’re going to a testing site, give yourself plenty of time to get there.
 If you’re staying home to take the remote LSAT, make sure your space is clear and your roommates/family members know not to disturb you for the next few hours.

 Whether you’ve been working with Blueprint LSAT online or in a Live Course class, you’ve likely raised your score by several points from your first practice test.
-You know what your greatest enemy is at this point?
+Do you know what your greatest enemy is at this point?
 Logistical details and anxiety.
 Stay calm, make sure you’re prepared, and you’ll be fine!

 What To Do After The LSAT